its-saeed/rollup/README.md

 * Sequencer lies are printed in red.
 * Reorgs are printed in yellow.
 * A summary is printed at the end.
+* If a reorg is not possible, an error message is printed

 ## Nex steps
 * Change the persistor layer to redis/mongodb.